-Candidiasis in your belly button causes a red, itchy rash on your navel and may also cause a thick, white discharge.
+Candidiasis in your belly button causes a red, itchy rash on your belly button and may also cause a thick, white discharge.

-A fluid-filled growth called a cyst can form on the urachus.
-The cyst can get infected.
-One symptom of this infection is cloudy or bloody fluid leaking from your navel.
+A fluid-filled growth called a cyst can form on the urachus, and the cyst can get infected.
+One symptom of this infection is cloudy or bloody fluid leaking from your belly button.

 Other symptoms of urachal cysts include:

-A sebaceous cyst is a bump that can form in your belly button, as well as on other parts of your body.
-It forms from the oil-releasing glands in your skin called sebaceous glands.
+An epidermoid cyst is a bump that can form in your belly button as well as on other parts of your body.
+Epidermoid cysts are the most common type of cysts found on the skin.

 To treat an infection

 Keep the skin of your belly button clean and dry.